Michael Olunga: Girona (loan)

 On 1 September 2017, Olunga was loaned to La Liga side Girona FC, for one year.
 On 13 January 2018, he made his La Liga debut against Las Palmas scoring a hat-trick in the span of 22 minutes during a 6–0 win, becoming both the first Kenyan player and the first Girona player to score a hat-trick in La Liga.

 Kashiwa Reysol

 On 10 August 2018, Olunga joined Japanese club Kashiwa Reysol.

 On 24 November 2019, he scored eight goals for Kashiwa in a 13–1 victory over Kyoto Sanga.
 Olunga finished the season with 27 league goals as Kashiwa finished the J2 season as champions and won promotion to the first division.

 In J1 League play on 26 July 2020, Olunga scored a hat-trick against Vegalta Sendai; the match finished in a 5–1 victory.

-Olunga finished as the top scorer in the 2020 Japanese J1 League with 28 goals, winning the Golden boot and the J-League 2020 MVP.
+Olunga finished as the top scorer in the 2020 Japanese J1 League with 28 goals, winning the Golden Boot and the J-League 2020 MVP.
 He is the first African player to win the J-league MVP award.

 Al-Duhail

-In January 2021, Olunga moved to Qatar Stars League champions Al-Duhail on a three-seasons contract, for a reported transfer fee of €6 million.
+In January 2021, Olunga moved to Qatar Stars League champions Al-Duhail on a three-season contract, for a reported transfer fee of €6 million.